SlaterJamesSmith/odyssey/README.md

 * npm

 ### Setup Instructions

+If you would like to skip cloning this project up on your local machine, visit https://slaterjamessmith.github.io/odyssey/

 1. Clone this repository at https://github.com/SlaterJamesSmith/odyssey
 2. Use a terminal of your choice to access the webpage and its files by inputting: "git clone {the above clone link}"